marano/blog/_posts/2014-06-09-first-steps-on-building-a-spa-with-angularjs.markdown

 {% endhighlight %}

-Now you should be a `git push heroku master && heroku ps:scale web=1` away from having your app up and runing on Heroku.
+Now you should be a `git push heroku master && heroku ps:scale web=1` away from having your app up and running on Heroku.

 ## Conclusion

-This was a looong post but I hope you enjoyed reading it and that it has given you a good introduction on the basic concepts of building a single page application using AngularJS.
+This was a looong post, but I hope you enjoyed reading it and that it has given you a good introduction on the basic concepts of building a single page application using AngularJS.
 Overall, I found it to be a pretty easy to use framework and I hope that I'll have a chance to use it on a real app soon.